 Add Some Free-Standing Furniture

-A baker’s shelf or wine rack can work wonders in updating a space.
+A baker’s shelf or a wine rack can work wonders in updating a space.
 These pieces typically cost around $300 and can add a great deal of style, not to mention storage space.
 Be sure to measure the wall and floor area where you want to place your new piece of furniture before you go out looking.
 Print the measurements on a piece of paper and keep it handy when you are considering your options.